Eurosense, a supplier of geospatial data solutions in Europe, is significantly expanding its international mapping capabilities.

 Not only did Eurosense invest in the brand new Riegl VQ-1560 II 4MHz LiDAR scanning system with the PhaseOne iXM-RS150F camera.
 Also, the Belgian company acquired the high-end Vexcel UltraCam Eagle Mark 3 large format aerial camera.
 In doing this, Eurosense made important steps towards increasing its production capacity to serve its clients with the highest quality geodata.

-IT capacity, streamlined production
+System, IT capacity, streamlined production

 Furthermore, Eurosense built a new and appropriate IT capacity, and enhanced its streamlined production workflows to seamlessly process the increased amount of data acquired with the new sensors.
 With the installation of the new sensors on its efficient airplanes, Eurosense is in a position to offer high-resolution images and dense LiDAR point cloud data over large areas in a short period of time.